haneylab/Welcome/README.md

 We have a [detailed tutorial](WestGrid_Onboarding.md) to get onboard.

+## Michael Smith Laboratories (MSL) onboarding
+There is a very useful [MSL specific onboarding checklist](https://internal.msl.ubc.ca/sites/default/files/MSL%20onboarding%20checklist%202018%20Apr.pdf) that will list Admin/HR/Health and safety/... information.
+In particular, you will need to take a list of short, online-based, madatory course

 ## Github Organization

 [Github](https://github.com/) is a great resource to work on programming and scripting projects.